 Good Samaritan Center is one of just a few available facilities in Live Oak, Florida.
-This turns out to be an A rated facility.
-It was given one of the most impressive scores that we offer.
-A score of this caliber requires first-rate marks across the board.
-In fact, this proved to be the best nursing home in the city.
-This place also received very consistent scores in all four of the major categories we assessed.
-Additional information about these categories can be found below.
+This turns out to be an A+ facility.
+Being awarded an A+ in our rating system requires top-notch scores across the board.
+Not surprisingly, this proved to be the number one rated facility in the city.
+This also ended up being a very consistent nursing home with consistent ratings in all four of our categories.
+Additional information about its category grades is available below.

 Good Samaritan Center